Chinese expansionism: Republic of China

-When the Qing collapsed in 1912, the newly established Republic of China found itself in dire need situation to protect its newly acquired border; both Tibet and Outer Mongolia declared their independence from China, but they were not recognized by the Republic of China.
-Therefore, the Republic of China focused its efforts on consolidating their control over Chinese territories and refused to embrace expansionist policy.
-The Republic of China, however, faced numerous pressure from the expansionist Empire of Japan in 1915, with the Twenty-One Demands caused public uproars.
+When the Qing collapsed in 1912, the newly established Republic of China (ROC) claimed inheritance of all territories held by the Qing dynasty.
+When both Tibet and Outer Mongolia declared their independence, they were not recognized by the Republic of China.
+Most of the area comprising the present-day Tibet Autonomous Region (TAR) became a de facto independent polity except for border areas such as Amdo and Eastern Kham.

+The Republic of China focused its efforts on consolidating their control over Chinese territories and refused to embrace expansionist policy.
+Republic of China, however, faced numerous pressure from the expansionist Empire of Japan in 1915, with the Twenty-One Demands caused public uproars.
 It also faced strong opposition from the Soviet Union, which also embraced expansionist policy, leading to the border conflict of 1929.
 The Soviets and Japanese meddling into Chinese affairs and the lack of compromises from Western leaders over Japanese and Russian expansionism made the work difficult, as Russia had interests with regard to Xinjiang, and Japanese invasion in northeast China at 1931.
 On the same time, the Chinese Civil War also prevented any attempts of a possible Chinese expansion.

 When World War II broke out, nonetheless Chiang Kai-shek had sought to restore Chinese influence.
 Being a major ally and one of the Big Four, Chiang wanted to restore Chinese influence in Korea and Southeast Asia, in a vision for a new Asia under Chiang's command.
 Once the World War II ended, Chiang Kai-shek started trying to implement the project, by sending troops to occupy northern Vietnam.
-Yet, as the Chinese Civil War resumed, it had dented Chiang's desire, and he had to retreat most of his army to fight against the now-stronger communist force.
-Eventually, the Republic of China lost the war and was forced to retreat to Taiwan where it continues to rule today.
-The expansionist policy was succeeded by the communists which later proclaimed the People's Republic of China.
+Later, as the Chinese Civil War resumed, Chiang had to redeploy most of his army to fight the now-stronger communist force inside the border.
+In 1949, the government of Republic of China lost the war and was forced to retreat to Taiwan where it continues to rule today.

 People's Republic of China

+Xinjiang

-Following the de facto end of the Chinese Civil War, Chairman of the Chinese Communist Party Mao Zedong proclaimed the People's Republic of China, and, at the first stage, styled his rule after Soviet leader Joseph Stalin.
-China temporarily abandoned the irredentist idea to focus on internationalism promoted by the communist world.
-Thus, the early PRC saw China fought in the Korean War and the Vietnam War, both to help the communist North Korea and North Vietnam.
+Following the de facto end of the Chinese Civil War, Chairman of the Chinese Communist Party Mao Zedong proclaimed the People's Republic of China (PRC) in 1949 and incorporated Xinjiang after absorbing the Second East Turkestan Republic, which had rebelled against the ROC with help from the Soviet Union before the latter switched side.

-However, this didn't mean China had given up the idea of expansionism.
-China started to reconquer Xinjiang, absorbing the then-Second East Turkestan Republic with help from Stalin, before conquering Tibet in 1950 and crushing a later uprising.